9elt/Reko/readme.md

 **structs** modules contian the structs used in the module, while **cast** modules contain the type conversion functions and methods.

+* The **api** module handles the requests to the server.
 * The **fetch** module handles all the data transfering and restructuring.

 ```
 src
 │   main.rs
+└─> api
+│       controller.rs
+│       router.rs
+│       mod.rs
 └─> fetch
 │   │   fun.rs
 │   │   mod.rs